Balaje/Summation-by-parts/README.md

 \end{align}
 $$

 The details of the PDE system will be posted later.
+The code to solve the problem is found in `examples/LinearElasticity/PML_1_layer_linear_elasticity .jl`.
 We consider the following initial condition for the displacement field:

 $$
 \begin{align}